sulir/runtimesearch/docs/index.md

 Details about the approach and more use cases can be found in our paper "RuntimeSearch: Ctrl+F for a Running Program" ([PDF download](https://sulir.github.io/papers/Sulir17runtimesearch.pdf), [citation](https://dl.acm.org/citation.cfm?id=3155613)).

+## Download

+You can install the plugin from the [JetBrains Marketplace](https://plugins.jetbrains.com/plugin/16527-runtimesearch) or directly from IntelliJ IDEA.

 ## Source code

 For source code and build instructions, see [the repository](https://github.com/sulir/runtimesearch).